Eurabia conspiracy theory: United States

-In the United States, the theories have found strong proponents in the Islamophobia movement, among them the president of Stop Islamization of America, Robert B. Spencer and political commentator Daniel Pipes.
+In the United States, the theories have found strong proponents in the Islamophobia movement, among them the president of Stop Islamization of America, Robert Spencer and political commentator Daniel Pipes.

 In May 2006, Fox News host John Gibson called for white Americans to have more babies, referencing a decline in the "native population" of Europe as an apparent demographic warning for the U.S. regarding Hispanic birthrates.
 In what Media Matters reported as fearmongering, he claimed that Eurabia was occurring in Europe.

 In his 2011–2012 run for the Republican presidential nomination, senator Rick Santorum warned that Europe was "creating an opportunity for the creation of Eurabia", and that the continent was "losing, because they are not having children."
 Classicist Bruce Thornton is also a strong advocate for the theory.

 A 2007 film outline by Steve Bannon, who would later become the chief strategist for President Donald Trump and a member of the U.S. National Security Council, proposed that Muslims were trying to turn the United States into the "Islamic States of America".